xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/wx.md

 #### Notes:

 - The visibility of the properties and methods of the Root object are not controlled by `⎕WX` but by the PropertyExposeRoot parameter.
-For further information, see
+For further information, see [ PropertyExposeRoot on page 1](../../UserGuide/Installation%20and%20Configuration/Configuration%20Parameters.htm#PropertyExposeRoot).

-Installation & Configuration Guide:

-PropertyExposeRoot Parameter PropertyExposeRoot on page 1.
 - `⎕WX` is retained for backwards compatibility and should be considered as deprecated.
 Dyalog recommends  `⎕WX` be set to 3 and never changed.